Frequently Asked Questions

-During the summer (from mid-May to mid-July), students who spend a spring semester or year in Paris through Academic Programs Abroad have the opportunity to extend their trip through the summer to work in Paris as an intern.
-APA Paris has a unique partnership with Internships in Francophone Europe (IFE), to provide American students with internships in a variety of Parisian firms, businesses, NGOs, labs, national departments, and more.
+Yes!
+During the summer (from mid-May to mid-July), students who spend a spring semester or year in Paris through APA have the opportunity to extend their trip through the summer to work in Paris as an intern.
+APA has a unique partnership with the Institute for Field Education (IFE), to provide American students with internships in a variety of Parisian firms, businesses, NGOs, labs, national departments, and more.

 What will happen if I have a problem during my program?

 Students are encouraged to speak with an APA staff member if there are concerns during their time abroad.
 An appropriate action plan will be developed and implemented in order to alleviate any issues.
 Our staff is there to support you during your stay, but you also have a contact in our US office should you or your parents need it.

 Is there anything I won’t or shouldn’t be able to do abroad?

 Anything that would be considered illegal in the US should be considered illegal and therefore forbidden while abroad.
 For example, driving without a license and hitchhiking.
 Additionally, all participants must be law-abiding in France, Senegal, or wherever they choose to go for personal travel while abroad.
 There may be country-specific laws and regulations that apply.
 Students can be sent home for breaking laws or for consistently violating the rules set forth by Academic Programs Abroad.